Agate Properties, Meaning, Facts and Photos

 Agate is a translucent variety of chalcedony made up almost entirely of silicon dioxide.

-Stones are often black, white or grey but can also be exceptionally colourful.
-The colour and banding comes from impurities of other minerals.
+Agate is often black, white or grey but can also be exceptionally colourful.
+The colour and banding in agate come from impurities of other minerals.

-Quartz crystals in agate are colourless in their purest form.
-With the presence of iron they turn red or brown, with manganese they turn pink and with chromium a shade of green.
+Quartz crystals in agate are colourless in their purest form but turn red or brown with the presence of iron.
+With manganese, the crystals turn pink, and with chromium, a shade of green.

-The easiest type of agate to identify usually has distinctive bands.
-Some argue that to be classified as a 'true agate' the stone must exhibit banding.
-There are several types of agate however that are not banded.
+The type of agate that's easiest to identify usually has distinctive bands.
+Some argue a stone must exhibit banding to be classified as a 'true agate'.
+However, several types of agate are not banded.

-Over the years there have been many discussions regarding the use of trade names.
-From a geological perspective they can often be inaccurate and misleading.
+Over the years, many discussions have taken place regarding using trade names.
+From a geological perspective, they're often inaccurate and misleading.

 Moss and dendritic agate do not exhibit visible banding but feature inclusions known as dendrites.
 Often mistaken for organic matter, dendrites are crystal formations similar to those seen on glass during winter.

-The word 'dendrite' comes from Greek for 'tree' and refers to a 'branching form'.
+The word dendrite comes from the Greek for 'tree' and refers to a 'branching form'.

 dendritic inclusions in a beige coloured opaque piece of rock

-Although frequently found within igneous rocks, agate can also occur in other rock types as well.
-Its formation which is exceptionally complex begins when ground water containing silica (sand or quartz) that has entered the rock through holes, dries up leaving behind a residue of minerals.
+Although frequently found within igneous rocks, agate can also occur in other rock types.
+Its formation, which is exceptionally complex, begins when groundwater containing silica (sand or quartz) that enters the rock through holes dries up, leaving behind a residue of minerals.

-On Mohs scale of mineral hardness agate grades 7.
-Being relatively hard makes it a relatively easy stone to work with.
+On the Mohs scale of mineral hardness, agate grades 7.
+Being relatively hard makes it an easier stone to work with.

 large agate stones on display in a museum display cabinet